 4. Copland, Orchestral Variations (Piano Variations originally)

-Transcriptions were commonplace in the nineteenth century.
+Transcriptions were commonplace in the 19th century.
 Liszt transcribed all of Beethoven’s symphonies for piano.
-One of the most famous and effective twentieth-century transcriptions is Ravel’s orchestration of Mussorgsky’s Pictures at an Exhibition.
+One of the most famous and effective 20th century transcriptions is Ravel’s orchestration of Mussorgsky’s Pictures at an Exhibition.
 Another exemplary transcription is Schoenberg’s orchestral setting of the Brahms Piano Quartet in G minor.
 A master at transcription, and also at making borrowed material fit his purposes, was Igor Stravinsky.
 His transcriptions cross style periods and draw from a wide range of original media.